Myelin is critical for optimal brain function and mental health.

 I make sure I get enough iodine by taking this multimineral.

-You can read more about how to support your thyroid and enhance the production of thyroid hormones here.
+And you can read more about how to support your thyroid and enhance the production of thyroid hormones here.

 3. Vitamin C